Data Scientist

 Role and Responsibilities

-• Our job is to work alongside internal GE customers and stakeholders to develop, test and deploy analytics which solve their real-world problems and deliver significant value to the business.
+• We work alongside internal GE customers and stakeholders to rapidly develop, test and deploy Data Science solutions which solve real-world problems and deliver significant value to the business.
+We also develop custom in-house analytics tools to meet the various internal business needs.

-• Analytical scripting skills – Python preferred.
+• Analytical scripting skills essential, ideally Python.

 Flexible Working